nginxinc/kubernetes-ingress/examples/custom-resources/external-dns/README.md

 ## Prerequisites

 1. Follow the [installation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) instructions to deploy the Ingress Controller with custom resources enabled.
-Additionally, the Ingress COntroller must be configured to report the VirtualServer status by setting either the `external-service` command line argument, or setting the `external-status-address` key in the ConfigMap resource (see the [Reporting Resources Status docs](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/reporting-resources-status#virtualserver-and-virtualserverroute-resources) for more details).
+Additionally, the Ingress Controller must be configured to report the VirtualServer status by setting either the `external-service` command line argument, or setting the `external-status-address` key in the ConfigMap resource (see the [Reporting Resources Status docs](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/reporting-resources-status#virtualserver-and-virtualserverroute-resources) for more details).

 ## Step 1: Register the external-crd with the k8s api (run from the root of this repo):